lizageorge/learning-react/Notes/React - The Complete Guide.md

                     learning Illustrator
                 </Person>
                 ```

+                - *More on events*
+                    -  the JS `.addEventListener()` method takes two objects; a string called type, and an EventListener object of type listener.
+Every html element has an EventListener, which is just an object that keeps track of all info related to possible events (mouse position, hover status, click status, etc.).
+When you call the method, you will include a function (can be an arrow func) into the second parameter specifying what should happen on an event.
+You would repeat this once for each element used for interaction.
                 - now, the page will smoothly change the displayed name from Liza to Ann once the button is clicked without having to reload the whole page~!
                 - if you want to *pass in parameters to the functions called inside a component, incl when you're passing as props*, you either use the bind() method or an arrow function
                     - using `.bind()`, you have to pass in the `this` keyword in front of whatever parameters you're including